 A commissioned painting can be a personal gift, a unique decoration for the home, an illustration for a book, a way to memorialize an occasion through art, or all of these things.
-Next to each of the images below is a short story behind how the commission came to be.

 This painting was created for a pianist in the spirit of her beloved piano teacher mentor, who passed away.
 The painting was extremely personal for both of us, because the piano teacher, Arlene, was my mother.
 She wanted a small scene which was in the spirit of Arlene, who in addition to piano work loved to cook in the family’s traditional Italian style.
 We eventually settled on the themes of a gleaming warm palette and the subject of fresh tomatoes, a timeless ingredient that honored Arlene through the tomato sauces she made on countless occasions.